stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

 ## Start the application

-After all steps from above have been applied successfully, the application can be started with:
+After all steps from above have been applied successfully, the application can be started:
-- if not just now complete the initial development setup and start the client once more, you need at first repeat these commands from the initial setup:
+- if not just now completed the initial development setup and you start the client again, at first you need to start the docker dev environment
     ```
+    cd docker/
+    docker-compose --profile dev up
+    ```
+  - Then repeat these commands from the initial setup in another terminal:
+    ```
     cd ./bielefeldGEOCLIENT
     source muni_venv/bin/activate
+    cd dev/
     export FLASK_APP="manage.py"
     ```
 - `flask run-munimap`